-- require periodical checks of compliance with those standards through specific audits.
+- Require periodical checks of compliance with those standards through audits.

-- we have recommended our relevant suppliers to implement a policy regarding responsible sourcing of Conflict Minerals, including the exercise of due diligence to investigate the source of these minerals, and encouraging our suppliers to do likewise with their suppliers.
+- We have recommended our relevant suppliers to implement a policy regarding responsible sourcing of Conflict Minerals, including the exercise of due diligence to investigate the source of these minerals, and encouraging our suppliers to do likewise with their suppliers.
 To date all of our suppliers of conflict minerals have adopted a policy regarding responsible sourcing and have made progress in tracing the supply chain.
-We have obtained representations that the smelters in our supply chain are certified smelters with the CFSI program
+We have obtained representations that the vast majority of the smelters in our supply chain are certified smelters with the CFSI program;

-- we have updated purchasing terms and conditions to reflect this policy, which are being included in all new supply contracts entered into by the Eni Group regarding products that contain or may contain conflict minerals updated purchasing terms and conditions to reflect this policy; ;
+- Since the start of the compliance program, we have included in all new supply contracts entered into by the Eni Group regarding products that contain or may contain conflict minerals updated purchasing terms and conditions to reflect this policy; ;

 Grievance and whistle-blowing mechanisms

-Concerns and violations of this policy can be reported to Eni via existing grievance channels for ethics or compliance violations
+- Concerns and violations of this policy can be reported to Eni via existing grievance channels for ethics or compliance violations